Countly/countly-sdk-documentation/android/current.md

 </p>
 <h1>User Consent management</h1>
 <p>
-  <span style="font-weight:400">In an effort to comply with GDPR, starting from 18.04, Countly provides ways to toggle different Countly features on/off depending on the given consent.</span>
+  <span style="font-weight: 400;">In an effort to comply with GDPR, starting from 18.04, Countly provides ways to toggle different Countly features on/off depending on the given consent.</span>
 </p>
 <p>
   More information about GDPR can be found
   <a href="https://blog.count.ly/countly-the-gdpr-how-worlds-leading-mobile-and-web-analytics-platform-can-help-organizations-5015042fab27">here</a>.
 </p>
 <p>
-  <span style="font-weight:400">The requirement for consent is disabled by default.
-To enable it, you will have to call <code>setRequiresConsent</code></span><span style="font-weight:400">&nbsp;with <code>true</code></span><span style="font-weight:400">&nbsp;before initializing Countly.</span>
+  <span style="font-weight: 400;">The requirement for consent is disabled by default.
+To enable it, you will have to call <code>setRequiresConsent</code></span><span style="font-weight: 400;">&nbsp;with <code>true</code></span><span style="font-weight: 400;">&nbsp;before initializing Countly.</span>
 </p>
 <pre><code class="java">Countly.sharedInstance().setRequiresConsent(true);
 Countly.sharedInstance().init(appC, COUNTLY_SERVER_URL, COUNTLY_APP_KEY);</code></pre>
 <p>
-  <span style="font-weight:400">By default, no consent is given.
+  <span style="font-weight: 400;">By default, no consent is given.
 That means that if no consent is enabled, Countly will not work and no network requests related to its features will be sent.
 When the consent status of a feature is changed, that change will be sent to the Countly server.</span>
 </p>
 <p>
-  <span style="font-weight:400">For all features, except <code>push</code></span><span style="font-weight:400">, consent is not persistent and will have to be set each time before Countly init.
+  <span style="font-weight: 400;">For all features, except <code>push</code></span><span style="font-weight: 400;">, consent is not persistent and will have to be set each time before Countly init.
 Therefore, the storage and persistence of the given consent falls on the SDK integrator.</span>
 </p>
 <p>
-  <span style="font-weight:400">Consent for features may be given and revoked at any time, but if it is given after Countly init, some features may only work in part.</span>
+  <span style="font-weight: 400;">Consent for features may be given and revoked at any time, but if it is given after Countly init, some features may only work in part.</span>
 </p>
 <p>
-  <span style="font-weight:400">If consent is removed, but the appropriate function can't be called before the app closes, it should be done upon the next app start, so that any relevant server-side features may be disabled (such as the reverse geo IP for location).</span>
+  <span style="font-weight: 400;">If consent is removed, but the appropriate function can't be called before the app closes, it should be done upon the next app start, so that any relevant server-side features may be disabled (such as the reverse geo IP for location).</span>
 </p>
 <p>
-  <span style="font-weight:400">Feature names in the Android SDK are stored as static fields in the class called <code>CountlyFeatureNames</code></span><span style="font-weight:400">.</span>
+  <span style="font-weight: 400;">Feature names in the Android SDK are stored as static fields in the class called <code>CountlyFeatureNames</code></span><span style="font-weight: 400;">.</span>
 </p>
 <p>The current features are:</p>
 <p>